MalditoOriginal/Math-C_Library/README.md

 ### `s21_isnan`

-Description: Check if a given number is NaN (Not-a-Number).
+Check if a given number is NaN (Not-a-Number).

 ### `s21_abs`

-Description: Calculate the absolute value of an integer.
+Calculate the absolute value of an integer.

 ### `s21_fabs`

-Description: Calculate the absolute value of a floating-point number.
+Calculate the absolute value of a floating-point number.

 ### `s21_fmod`

-Description: Calculate the remainder of division of two floating-point numbers.
+Calculate the remainder of division of two floating-point numbers.

 ### `s21_ceil`

-Description: Round a number up to the nearest integer.
+Round a number up to the nearest integer.

 ### `s21_floor`

-Description: Round a number down to the nearest integer.
+Round a number down to the nearest integer.

 ### `s21_pow`

-Description: Calculate the power of a base raised to an exponent.
+Calculate the power of a base raised to an exponent.

 ### `s21_exp`

-Description: Calculate the exponential value of a number.
+Calculate the exponential value of a number.

 ### `s21_cos`

-Description: Calculate the cosine of an angle.
+Calculate the cosine of an angle.

 ### `s21_sin`

-Description: Calculate the sine of an angle.
+Calculate the sine of an angle.

 ### `s21_log`

-Description: Calculate the natural logarithm of a number.
+Calculate the natural logarithm of a number.

 ### `s21_sqrt`

-Description: Calculate the square root of a number.
+Calculate the square root of a number.

 ### `s21_tan`

-Description: Calculate the tangent of an angle.
+Calculate the tangent of an angle.

 ### `s21_acos`

-Description: Calculate the arccosine of a number.
+Calculate the arccosine of a number.

 ### `s21_asin`

-Description: Calculate the arcsine of a number.
+Calculate the arcsine of a number.

 ### `s21_atan`

-Description: Calculate the arctangent of a number.
+Calculate the arctangent of a number.

 ## Usage